ammarmplumber/ammarplumber.github.io/content/projects/pof-fall22/index.md

 ## Course Reviews

+>"I took a class that Ammar taught over two college semesters, and I am happy to strongly endorse him.
+Ammar is a clear thinker, and an even clearer speaker.
+He is able to take dense concepts, extract useful nuggets, and pass that information on succinctly to others.
+He fosters participation, and is able to get feedback from all in the room, which he seamlessly incorporates into the greater discussion.
+Ammar is also very approachable and friendly.
+If you have the chance to learn from him, take it."  —[Jack Beatty](), Wharton MBA student, US Air Force Veteran

 >"PoF was a space for those who were intellectually curious about the morality of finance and economics.
 Ammar was uniquely suited to structuring conversations that did not have a distinct black or white nature or a set trajectory."  —[Sourish Jasti](https://www.linkedin.com/in/sourishjasti/), Wharton alum, Investor at Insight Partners